Combined Heat and Power

 NYSERDA’s Combined Heat and Power Program

-NYSERDA’s Combined Heat and Power Program Opportunity Notice 2568 provides incentives for the installation of grid-connected CHP systems.
+NYSERDA’s Combined Heat and Power Program provides incentives for the installation of grid-connected CHP systems.
 The Program helps to ensure that customers acquire quality, durable, properly-sized CHP equipment through competent system vendors.
 Eligible facilities must pay the System Benefits Charge (SBC) on their electric bill, or anticipate doing so in the case of new construction.
 The Program is currently closed — please email NYSERDA with questions on a future solicitation.